woocommerce/google-listings-and-ads/src/Tracking/README.md

     -   `context`: indicate which link is clicked
     -   `href`: link's URL

--   `edit_wc_store_address` - Trigger when store address "Edit in settings" button is clicked.
+-   `edit_wc_store_address` - Trigger when store address "Edit in WooCommerce Settings" button is clicked.
     Before `1.5.0` it was called `edit_mc_store_address`.

     -   `path`: The path used in the page, e.g. `"/google/settings"`.